 Mark Sosthen Dufresne, a loving husband, brother and wonderful friend of many, passed away on September 20, 2017 from a sudden ventricular cardiac arrest.
 A coworker at Duke Clinical Research Institute (DCRI) was nearby, and although Mark received quick attention, he could not be revived.
 In the early 90’s Mark lived in Dallas, working for American Heart Association where his own big heart and winning smiling captured the hearts of many who would become lifelong friends, one in particular would become his life partner, his wife Dawn.
 Born in Orleans Parrish, Mark’s love for New Orleans would be a recurring theme in his life; marrying there and returning often to visit family and friends.
 He developed an alternate persona as ‘Boudreaux Boudreaux’ the Cajun Magician.
 Magic may have been a bit minimal the laughs definitely were not.
 Mark loved to travel and would pick up and go whenever he had the chance, enjoying all each destination had to offer, from mountain climbing, scuba diving, to hiking.
 He enjoyed many activities and experienced bountiful adventures; Mark lived life to the fullest.
 His career with Duke began November 04, 2013 ending too soon.
 He will be missed by his beloved wife, Dawn, mother (Joyce), sisters (Camille, Louise, Jeanne and Simone) and by all the felines who lovingly adopted Mark as their ‘papa’.
 Love knows no boundaries.

-Margariett May, a former employee with Duke University Private Diagnostic Clinic, working in the Medical Records Department, died September 13, 2017.
+Margariett May, a former employee with Duke University Private Diagnostic Clinic, working in the Medical Records Department in Outpatient Data Entry, died September 13, 2017.
 Margariett was 83 years young at the time of her passing.
 Her career with Duke began August 06, 1973 retiring December 30, 1999.
 She will be missed by many.